TaxTips.ca

 Everyone should have money saved for an emergency.
 This emergency fund is not for getting the car fixed or buying a new TV.
 It's not for braces for the kids or for their university education.
 It's not for your trip around the world or your Ferrari, or even for buying a house.
 This is last resort money, for disasters only.
 When you can't find a job, your employment insurance is used up, the kids are starving and your house is being repossessed, now you can use this money.
 Also, if you are struck with a debilitating injury or illness, you will have funds available to ease your financial distress.
 Hopefully you will never have to spend this money, and it will give you peace of mind for your entire life.

 When you are young, you don't really need an emergency fund, because your parents support you.
 Once you are on your own, a small emergency fund will probably be sufficient, because if a disaster strikes, you may be able to move back in with your parents.
 Once you settle down, have a spouse, and consider having children, you should do some financial planning.
-The financial plan must include enough emergency money to last 6 months to a year.
+The financial plan must include enough emergency funds to last 6 months to a year.

 When you are young and saving money, you are probably saving for a holiday, clothing, computer, or maybe even a car.
 Before you spend your money, you should think about your future, and allocate some of your savings to an emergency fund.
 Although you may not need an emergency fund at this time, it is best to start saving money when you are young, because the longer it is invested, the more it will grow due to compound earnings.

-the contributions are tax deductible, therefore you can put more money into an RRSP than a TFSA, and still have the same amount of money left to live on.
+bullet the contributions are tax deductible, therefore you can put more money into an RRSP than a TFSA, and still have the same amount of money left to live on.

-you will have more money in an RRSP than if you put the same after-tax money into a TFSA.
+bullet you will have more money in an RRSP than if you put the same after-tax money into a TFSA.

-Tax tip: Feel secure by having emergency funds!
+Feel more secure by having emergency funds!

 Your financial plan should include the following steps: